 Serum insulin levels increased (when compared to the nontreated diabetic group) and glucose levels decreased in a dose-dependent way.
 Levels of non-enzymic and enzymic anti-oxidants increased and lipid peroxidation levels decreased.
 Therefore, in addition to its glycemic modulation, treatment with this hot water extract appeared to help to decrease oxidative stress.

 Triterpenes are mainly responsible for the hepato-protective effects, but some studies also show polysaccharide/beta-glucan extracts to be benificial.
 A dual extract, again, would therefore be the best choice, because it guarantees both triterpenes and beta-glucans.
-Several studies (including some with human volunteers) show a positive effect on chronic hepatitis B.

-Reishi extracts were also found to accelerate the healing of ulcers; up to 56%, depending on the dosage.
+Reishi extracts were also found to support the healing of ulcers; up to 56%, depending on the dosage.
 The Helicobacter Pylori, the bacteria that causes e.g. peptic ulcers and gastritis (and might also be involved in the development of stomach cancers) was inhibited in its growth by a Reishi extract.

-As far as we know all research in this field has been performed with animals or it the lab, though.
+As far as we know all research in this field has been performed with animals or in the lab, though.
 No controlled trials with humans exist as far as we know.
 Research was performed with ethanol and/or hot water extracts, which were administered orally.

 In SE-Asia Reishi extracts are popular supplements, taken by cancer patients along with conventional therapies, to reduce the side effects of those therapies (including the negative effects on the immune-function, which can lead to secondary infections and indirectly can increase the chances of metastasis).
 The chemo-preventive activities of the mushroom on prostate cancer were demonstrated by a triterpenoid-rich extract of Reishi that suppressed the ventral prostate growth induced by testosterone.
 Reishi is said to have relatively strong anti-androgenic effects, limiting the production of DHT.
 This is very positive for those with prostate cancer but can cause loss of libido as well.